 There are a lot of cloud services out there—some come from the cloud providers themselves, and some come from vendors like us.
 Far from being competitive, it is a very complementary situation.
 We provide a different experience.

-Red Hat is all about ensuring a consistent experience across hybrid-cloud environments, which is all good with the hyperscalers.
+Red Hat is all about ensuring a consistent and curated user experience across hybrid-cloud environments for development and DevOps teams, which is all good with the hyperscalers.
 At the end of the day, they just want to sell clouds, and the more options for users means more cloud consumption.

-Which managed cloud service is right for your environment?
+Which cloud service is right for your environment?

 Another dimension of choice is flexibility versus velocity.
 Some teams want to have access to every knob and dial to address edge cases and use every ounce of knowledge they have about the internal workings of the services.